AT&T partners with Google Cloud for 5G edge computing

 Companies would be able to use edge computing to process huge amounts of data generated from the internet of things (IoT) gadgets - where devices and appliances are controlled over networks.

-Gartner predicts https://www.gartner.com/smarterwithgartner/what-edge-computing-means-for-infrastructure-and-operations-leaders that 75per cent of all data generated by enterprises will be processed outside the traditional cloud by 2025.
+Gartner predicts that 75 per cent of all data generated by enterprises will be processed outside the traditional cloud by 2025.

 "Our co-innovation with AT&T aims to bring a multitude of 5G and Edge Computing solutions to address a diversity of use cases, driving real business value in industries like retail, manufacturing, gaming and more," Google Cloud Chief Executive Thomas Kurian said in a statement.